Adrien’s Senior Portraits | Homecoming, Prom, Downtown Kannapolis + Cap & Gown in Concord

 Light is the most important tool a photographer has.
 Whether we’re shooting at sunset, using open shade, or creating dramatic studio images — every lighting choice is intentional, artistic, and designed to help seniors look their absolute best.

 Beautiful portraits don’t happen by accident.
-They come from understanding and shaping light with purpose.
+They come from understanding and shaping light with purpose; and that’s something I walk every senior through as a part of my senior portrait experience.